wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 == Frequently Asked Questions ==

 How does it work?

 It just simply adds an option page for you to turn the front end toolbar on or off.

+The plugin add more options to the settings menu to globally turn off the front end toolbar or adminbar and turn off the user option field in the profile to view it on dashboard.

 = Can i remove the back end admin tool bar in wordpress 3.1+ ? =

+WordPress does not provide an easy method to remove the Admin Tool Bar in the back end, so this plugin takes a different approach to override it!

-On the backend, admin area, you need to use the brute force plugin.
+On the back end, admin area, you need to use the brute force plugin.

+Brute Force Plugin (included), Removes ALL Toolbars (admin back and front end) as well as the profile user option field.
+No settings are available for this plugin.

 == Screenshots ==